Best Shows To Watch On BBC iPlayer Right Now

 The Traitors

 Are you a Faithful, or a Traitor?
-And by that we mean: have you watched the BBC’s reality game show of the moment, The Traitors, or have you missed the boat?
+And by that we mean: have you watched the BBC’s very best reality game show, The Traitors, or have you missed the boat?
 Hosted by Claudia Winkleman, it gathered a cult following with its first series, which aired in December 2022.
-And now it’s back for series 2, with episodes airing on Wednesday, Thursday and Friday nights before they arrive on BBC iPlayer.
+Now there are three series ready to binge on BBC iPlayer if you haven’t yet indulged.
 The series sees 22 Brits whisked off to a castle in the Scottish highlands where they meet and develop friendships and alliances (or the opposite).
 Among the contestants are a number of stealthy ‘Traitors’, and it’s everyone else’s job, the ‘Faithfuls’, to root out the Traitors to prevent them winning a cash prize at the end.
 If you need to know more, check out our full guide to the series here.

 The Tourist